Second-dose skippers: Why people are not getting their second COVID-19 vaccine and why ‘you definitely need both doses’

-East Carolina University student, Kristin Hardee, is one of many who have missed their second dose appointments.

-The state is reporting more than three million first doses have been administered.
-More than 83,000 people have either missed their appointments to get their second shots or never scheduled the follow up appointments.
+Hardee, a student at East Carolina University, is one of many who have missed their second dose appointments.
+North Carolina is reporting more than 3 million first doses have been administered.
+More than 83,000 people have either missed their appointments to get their second shots or never scheduled the follow-up appointments.

-Health officials said the side effects from the first dose may be stopping people from going to get their second shots.
+Health officials said the side effects from the first dose may be stopping people from getting their second shots.

-“I definitely forgot but previously I had been nervous only because I knew I had to work today and I was scared going in early to get the shot.
-Was I going to be too sick to work today or not?” she said.
+“I definitely forgot but previously, I had been nervous only because I knew I had to work today and I was scared going in early to get the shot.
+Was I going to be too sick to work today or not?”
+Hardee said.

 “You can get a fever.
 Some people have gotten chills.
 You can feel really tired.
 I felt tired after my second shot but if you don’t get the second shot you’re not going to be protected,” said Roper.